jooray/ollama-like-venice/README.md

 ## Introduction

-This project simulates the Ollama API using Venice.ai's text generation capabilities, allowing users to access a lifetime Pro account without token fees, usage costs, or subscriptions.
+This project simulates the Ollama API using Venice.ai's text generation capabilities.
 The project uses Selenium automation framework to interact with Venice in a clever way, making it suitable for personal inference and integration with IDEs and LLM front-ends.

 **Beta official API**: Venice.ai has launched Beta API access for Pro users, so you don't need this tool anymore.
-I still can help you get Lifetime Pro account.
 Learn more about the [official API here](API.md), **including how to set it up with the tools I use**.

-## Venice Pro accounts for sale

-If you would become a lifetime Pro user on Venice, head over to the [offer page](https://hackyourself.io/venicepro), the pro accounts are still on sale.

-Please note that currently they are seed-based (not e-mail/password), you need to check the video on how it works.

 ## Project discontinued